itsdonnix/simple-calculator/README.md

 # Simple Calculator

-Just a simple calculator built with Vanilla javascript and CSS grid.
+Just a simple calculator built with vanilla javascript and CSS grid.

 > Note that this calculator currently can count one calculation only.
 I will implement multiple calculation later but with no `eval` function.